Wine Terms & Wine Terminology:

 Red, white and rosé wines are all made in the Roussillon, which can be a good source of great value wines.

-Major red wine producing grapes in the Roussillon include: Syrah, Mourvèdre, Carignan and Grenache.
-Major white wine producing varieties include: Grenache Blanc, Marsanne and Roussanne.
+Major red wine producing grapes in the Roussillon include: Syrah, Mourvèdre, Carignan, and Grenache.
+Major white wine producing varieties include: Grenache Blanc, Marsanne, and Roussanne.

-From the limestone hills around the historic town of Saint-Émilion to the Graves terraces in the western reaches, the sweet and silky style of quality Saint-Émilion wines highlight why it is widely considered to be Bordeaux's most exciting appellation, with a clutch of some of Bordeaux’s finest châteaux, plus numerous tiny producers who have generated the ‘garage wine’ movement – so called because of their small scale.
+From the limestone hills around the historic town of Saint-Émilion to the gravel terraces in the western reaches, the sweet and silky style of quality Saint-Émilion wines highlight why it is widely considered to be Bordeaux's most exciting appellation, with a clutch of some of Bordeaux’s finest châteaux, plus numerous tiny producers who have generated the ‘garage wine’ movement – so called because of their small scale.

-Saint-Émilion is not only one of the largest appellations in Bordeaux – but it also boasts the distinction of being the oldest and perhaps most aesthetically pleasing wine growing area in Bordeaux – recognised by UNESCO as: "an outstanding example of an historic vineyard landscape that has survived intact and in activity to the present day".
+Saint-Émilion is not only one of the largest appellations in Bordeaux – but it also boasts the distinction of being the oldest and perhaps most aesthetically pleasing wine growing area in Bordeaux – recognised by UNESCO as: 'an outstanding example of an historic vineyard landscape that has survived intact and in activity to the present day'.